katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.9.rst

 * vyos_lldp_interface use :ref:`vyos_lldp_interfaces <vyos_lldp_interfaces_module>` instead.

-The following functionality will be removed in Ansible 2.12.
+The following functionality will be removed in Assible 2.12.
 Please update update your playbooks accordingly.

 * ``vmware_cluster`` DRS, HA and VSAN configuration; use :ref:`vmware_cluster_drs <vmware_cluster_drs_module>`, :ref:`vmware_cluster_ha <vmware_cluster_ha_module>` and :ref:`vmware_cluster_vsan <vmware_cluster_vsan_module>` instead.

-The following functionality will be removed in Ansible 2.13.
+The following functionality will be removed in Assible 2.13.
 Please update update your playbooks accordingly.

 * ``openssl_certificate`` deprecates the ``assertonly`` provider.
   Please see the :ref:`openssl_certificate <openssl_certificate_module>` documentation examples on how to